|Close this window|

 Enter the abstract in the main language of the document.
 If you have a abstract in another language click the "Add more" button.

-If the publication is the result of a project(s) funded by the European Commission (FP7, H2020, ERC), Foundation for Science and Technology or Wellcome Trust, identify the project(s) here.
+If the publication is the result of a project(s) funded by the European Commission (FP7, H2020, ERC), Foundation for Science and Technology (FCT) or Wellcome Trust, identify the project(s) here.
 Such identification is generally a requirement of funders.
 To identify the project(s) insert one of its identifying elements (number, name, acronym or reference) and select from the list.

-This collection is open access, you must take into account publication copyright policy.
+In defining the level of access you must take into account publication copyright policy.
 The policies of the scientific journals can be found at http://www.sherpa.ac.uk/romeo/.

 licence of Creative Commons (CC):